The Newer College Dataset: Handheld LiDAR, Inertial and Vision with Ground Truth: The Handheld Device

 We use the open source camera and IMU calibration toolbox Kalibr~\cite{furgale2013unified,rehder2016extending} to compute the intrinsic calibration of the Realsense cameras as well as their extrinsics.
 As our device is not hardware synchronized, it is crucial to leverage as much software/network synchronization as possible.
 We perform spatio-temporal calibration between the cameras and the two IMUs embedded in the Realsense and the Ouster sensor.
 As described in~\cite{furgale2013unified}, the temporal offsets between measurements of the Realsense IMU and Ouster IMU with respect to the Realsense cameras are estimated using batch, continuous-time, maximum-likelihood estimation.
-We provide this calibration dataset along with the main dataset.
+In addition, by comparing the angular velocities of both IMUs, we found out the sensors drift relative to one another at about 58 ms per hour.
+We studied it and details are presented on the dataset website.
+We also provide the calibration dataset along with the main dataset.
 The Ouster LiDAR synchronizes with the recording computer using the Precision Time Protocol (PTP), which achieves sub-microsecond accuracy~\cite{ptp}.

-Our handheld device benefits from an onboard Intel Core i7 NUC computer kit.
-To get the correct timestamps for IMU messages of the Realsense D435i we use Ubuntu 18.04 with the Linux kernel of 4.15.0-74-generic and version 2.32.1.0 for Realsense libraries\footnote{https://github.com/IntelRealSense/librealsense}.
+Our handheld device is equipped with an onboard Intel Core i7 NUC computer kit.
+To get the correct timestamps for IMU messages of the Realsense D435i, we use Ubuntu 18.04 with the Linux kernel of 4.15.0-74-generic and version 2.32.1.0 for Realsense libraries\footnote{https://github.com/IntelRealSense/librealsense}.
 The firmware installed on the sensor was version 0.5.10.13.00.
-We found the Realsense to be sensitive to the right configuration, in particular for the IMU messages, hence care needs to be taken to achieve a reliable configuration.
+In our experience, we found the Realsense to be sensitive to the right combination of kernel, driver and firmwares to be used.
+In particular for the IMU messages, special care needs to be taken to achieve a reliable configuration.
 The device was powered by an 8000 mAh LI-PO battery.